jtamboli07/BPMEWorkshop/build_Project.md

     data.Service = bpm.caseData.read(data.ServiceRef);

 if the new data state is different from the existing state, it means the state has changes.
-The arrow in the image below shows a conditional line evaluating ctate change data field.
+The arrow in the image below shows a conditional line evaluating state change data field.

     data.Service.state != data.CurrentState;